MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/scanner-api.md

 The following fields can be used to enhance information about a visual provided by Scanner API:

-* "powerBIVisualId": used to find correct item, which should be the same as "visualGuid" from Scanner output
+* "powerBIVisualId": used to find correct item, which should be the same as `visualType` from Scanner output

 * "displayName": visual name